quanito21/Python-Robustness-of-Retail-Forecasting-Models-Under-Data-Corruption-A-Systematic-Evaluation/README.md

 - 🟢 **High Robustness** → Stable even under data corruption

 ### The Noise-Aware Breakthrough
-While the LSTM was the most precise on clean data, it was brittle.
+While the MLP was the most precise on clean data, it was brittle.
 The Random Forest showed the best natural resilience.
 By applying Noise-Aware training to the Random Forest, I achieved a significant jump in reliability:

 | Metric | Original RF | Noise-Aware RF | Improvement |
 | :--- | :---: | :---: | :---: |